 1. Introduction

-This remuneration policy of Orion Corporation (”Orion”) is the remuneration policy for governing bodies referred to in the Finnish Limited Liability Companies Act, the Finnish Securities Markets Act and the Finnish Corporate Governance Code, concerning the remuneration of the members of the Board of Directors and the President and CEO.
-In accordance with the applicable rules and regulations, the policy is presented to Orion’s Annual General Meeting 2020.
+This remuneration policy of Orion Corporation (”Orion”) is the remuneration policy for governing bodies referred to in the Finnish Companies Act, the Finnish Securities Markets Act and the Finnish Corporate Governance Code, concerning the remuneration of the members of the Board of Directors and the President and CEO.
+In accordance with the applicable rules and regulations, the policy is presented to Orion’s Annual General Meeting 2024.
+No material changes are proposed in this remuneration policy as compared to the remuneration policy presented to Orion’s Annual General Meeting 2020, but the information under Clause 4 regarding the duration of the earning periods and restriction periods of the share-based incentive scheme has been updated and additional information has been added under Sections 2 and 4.

 Orion presents on its website information on the principles for the remuneration of the members of the Board of Directors and the President and CEO, the remuneration schemes in force, as well as information on the remuneration of the Executive Management Board on a consolidated level.

-The objective of the remuneration scheme of the members of the Board of Directors and the President and CEO is to promote the company’s competitiveness, long-term financial success and realization of the company’s strategy.
+The objective of the remuneration scheme of the members of the Board of Directors and the President and CEO is to promote the company’s competitiveness, long-term financial success, as well as the achievement of the company’s goals and implementation of its strategy.
 An additional objective is to contribute to favorable development of shareholder value.
+Long-term financial success also supports the company's systematic work to continuously promote sustainability in line with the company’s strategy.

 The central principle of the remuneration policy is that the remuneration of the members of the Board of Directors and the President and CEO should promote the achievement of the aforementioned objectives and offer a package that is competitive and the level and structure of which are in line with the market practice.